jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-understanding-and-writing-javascript-programs.md

 - If you're using Microsoft Edge, follow these steps:
   1. Download and install a better browser for development work, like Chrome or Firefox.
   2. Close Edge and open the newly-installed one.
-  3. Follow the above steps for the browser you've chosen.
+  3. Follow the above steps for the browser you've chosen.[^2]

 ### Writing your first JavaScript program